The Missing Macro

 Become an expert on your body.

 To reach your body goals healthfully and sustainably, you have to become an expert on your body.
-This takes time, experimentation, and often support from a Health Coach, Nutritionist or Dietitian.
+This takes time, experimentation, and often support from a Health + Nutrition Coach, Nutritionist or Dietitian.

 Find the person whose approach resonates with you, and start the process of figuring out the best eating style and complimentary lifestyle for you.